helenmurugan/Future-Fuels/README.md

     7. After several minutes the live site was deployed [here](https://helenmurugan.github.io/future-fuels/)

 ## Credits
-* Content
+* Code
     * The code for the cover text styled over the landing image was taken from the Code Institute Love Running Project.
     * The code for the social media links in the footer was taken from the Code Institute Love Running project.
     * The code for the hamburger menu using only HTML and CSS was taken from https://dev.to/ljcdev/hamburger-css-no-js-2dfa
-    * I would like to thank my mentor Victor Miclovich for his excellent advice and guidance during the development of this project.
 * Media
     * The landing page image was taken from [Pexels](https://www.pexels.com/)
     * The images on Batteries, Biofuels and Hydrogen pages were taken from [iStock](https://www.istockphoto.com)
+* Content
     * The statistics in the page headings for Batteries, Biofuels and Hydrogen were taken from (https://www.acea.auto/), https://www.eea.europa.eu/ and  https://www.euractiv.com/.
+    * All other content was written by the developer.
+* Acknowledgements
+    * I would like to thank my mentor Victor Miclovich for his excellent advice and guidance during the development of this project.
+    * I would like to thank Tutor Support at Code Institute for their support.